About this website.

 To build the website, a bash script called

-, runs the executable that outputs the content of databases/lexicon.ndtl
+main.c and runs the executable that outputs the content of

-and databases/glossary.ndtl` to single HTML files and finally removes the executable again.
+databases/glossary.ndtl to single HTML files.
+Finally it removes the executable again.

 clang-format formats the code before compilation.

 Nchrs supports responsive images and lazyloading to preserve bandwidth.
 The original images are stored in